Tarak Chandra Das: Contributions

-The book on the famine of Bengal which took place in 1943 was a unique and rare first-hand study done by any anthropologist or social scientist on the victims of one of the greatest tragedies of India under the colonial rule.
+The book on the Famine of Bengal which took place in 1943 was a unique and rare first-hand study done by any anthropologist or social scientist on the victims of one of the greatest tragedies of India under the colonial rule.
 An earlier version of the book was discussed in the then British Parliament and some of the recommendations advanced by Das were adopted by the Famine Inquiry Commission in 1944 formed by the colonial government for the prevention of future famines in India.

-The Nobel Laureate economist Amartya Sen cited Das’s original work in his famous book Poverty and Famines.
-Throughout the book, one finds description by Das wherein dry quantitative data, graphs and tables were made alive with human stories of ‘grim struggles between hunger and finer sentiments of love, affection and kindness’ Das had conducted intensive fieldwork among three tribes in eastern India, viz.
+The Nobel Laureate economist Amartya Sen cited Das's original work in his famous book Poverty and Famines.
+Throughout the book, one finds description by Das wherein dry quantitative data, graphs and tables were made alive with human stories of grim struggles between hunger and finer sentiments of love, affection and kindness’ Das had conducted intensive fieldwork among three tribes in eastern India, viz.
 Ho, Kharia and Bhumij during 1927–31 and had shown how these tribes maintained their sociocultural identities.

 Apart from his success as an ethnographer, Das was also an armchair anthropologist.
 His studies on culture around fish in Bengal, museums and dowry restriction law provided examples of his keen interest in dealing with archival materials and written texts in social anthropological and sociological studies.
+Besides being a meticulous ethnographer he was also a conscientious teacher, who trained many students, including Surajit Chandra Sinha, who went on to become a prominent anthropologist in his own right and also, Prabodh Kumar Bhowmick, who became a distinguished academic and the head of the Anthropology department at the University of Calcutta.